Cajun Dirty Spaghetti Recipe (Bold, Spicy One-Skillet Dinner | 30-Minute Southern Style Cajun Pasta)

 This is not your regular weeknight spaghetti.
-This is spaghetti that sat next to a pot of dirty rice at a Louisiana cookout and took notes.
+This is southern style spaghetti that sat next to a pot of dirty rice at a Louisiana cookout and took notes.
 Ground beef and andouille sausage, bell peppers and onion cooked down in the fat, tomato paste and Cajun seasoning bloomed together until the whole pan smells like something serious is happening.
 Then broth, fresh tomatoes, and Worcestershire go in, the pasta gets tossed right into the sauce, and you finish it with green onions and a squeeze of lemon.

 It's one of those recipes that sounds fancy when you describe it and takes 30 minutes start to finish.
 We love that for us.